swiftinsg/2021-MusicalRooms/README.md

 Click the circular button at the bottom to start recording, and again to stop.
 The recording would then be displayed at the top with a date and time

+Click on the track you want to view and use the control panel that appears to move around the track.
-The play/stop button on the right side of the name is used to playback the recording
+There is also a share button on the right side to export the audio file

 ## Theory Study